Installing Tiny MCE on Drupal

 You can then enter Create Content and now it is TinyMCE which is displayed as editor rather than a simple form.
 Depending on the options you'll have a toolbar more or less developed.
 It may look like this:

-If something does not work, do not hesitate to use the FAQ.
+If something does not work, do not hesitate to add a comment.